 And finally domperidone was being taken and there has been much fuss made about this being a BANNED DRUG in the USA and imported from Canada by the patient for unlicensed use.
 This medicine has been widely used (to increase prolactin) to support lactation by breastfeeding women as it is known to increase the milk production in some mothers.
 This is somewhat of a red herring – in the UK it was until recently available without prescription for the treatment of nausea and bloating symptoms, and it was withdrawn as a result of a small number of heart problems in older people who were given it by IV drip.
 Healthy younger adults of childbearing age would be at very low risk of these side effects.

 Also mentioned very briefly was that clonazepam was being used ‘occasionally’ and this would usually be avoided during breastfeeding.

 So the bulk of the drugs would not usually be a cause for concern.

 Which brings us to the final and most important question – why?

 Why would a person born male, feel that they are the best person to breastfeed their child?
 Why didn’t the baby have the right to be breastfed by his/her mother, the woman whose body had just experienced pregnancy and was ready to provide milk for her newborn?

 Why would the male-born partner feel compelled to take over the only part of caring for a new baby that can only be done by the mother, that is a nurturing and bonding experience for both and which has many health benefits for both mother and baby?
-Somewhat oddly, the ‘study’ does refer to some of these benefits ‘Women who breastfeed are noted to have lower rates of … and ovarian cancer than women who have never breastfed.’ despite the fact that this is entirely irrelevant to a trans identified male who will never be at risk of ovarian cancer.
+Somewhat oddly, the ‘study’ does refer to some of these benefits: ‘Women who breastfeed are noted to have lower rates of … ovarian cancer than women who have never breastfed.’ despite the fact that this is entirely irrelevant to a trans identified male who will never be at risk of ovarian cancer.